openwfm/wrf-sfire-docs/docs/python.md

     source .bashrc

 the conda command becomes available.
-Note: log out and back does not work because bash does not read `.bashrc` when starting a login shell.
+Note: logging out and back does not work because bash does not read .bashrc when starting a login shell.

 Then, to stop Conda from activating on login if you do not want to use it every time you log in,